ucan-wg/spec/README.md

 ### 3.2.5 Attenuation

 The attenuations (i.e. UCAN output, or "caveats") MUST be an array of heterogeneous capabilities (defined below).
-This array MAY be empty.
+This array is REQUIRED but MAY be empty.

 This array MUST contain some or none of the following:
 1. A strict subset (attenuation) of the capability scope from the `prf` field